Speaker: Laura Canet Mulén from Cuba, 20-min video

 Robert’s informed writings and presentations have jolted many Australians into remembering that West Papua is still the western border of Melanesia-Pacific, despite the UN General Assembly vote in 1969 that relegated it a far-flung colony of the Indonesian Republic.

-Dr Robert Wolfgramm, Sampari Art Festival (Australian Catholic University, December 2016).
+Dr Robert Wolfgramm, 2016 Sampari Art Festival at the Australian Catholic University, Organised by the West Papua Women’s Office in Docklands.

 20 Fiji Daily Post articles about West Papua between 2005 and 2006 (PDF)